alimomennasab/SomnosBeta/README.md

 2. Sleep is detected when the time of a blink is below a blinking threshold
 3. Emits audio warning when sleep is detected
 4. Customizable alarm sound
-5. Provides isual and haptic feedback for centering face
+5. Provides visual and haptic feedback for centering face
 ## Tech Stack
 1. ARKIT
 2. AVFoundations